mrghg/agage-archive/notes.md

 Cunnold et al. (1983) notes repeat measurement of standards with a repeatability of 0.5% for CFC-11, although 1% discontinuities for CFC-11 and CFC-12 found in Cunnold et al. (1986) due to tank changes.

 Prinn et al. (2000) states *AGAGE* repeatabilities of 0.07% for CFC-11, 0.04% for CFC-12, 0.15% for CFC-113, 0.32% for CH3CCl3, 0.16% for CCl4 and 0.03% for N2O.
-States that this is improved over GAGE by 1 - 3 times at stations with good environmental control (e.g., CGO), and 2 - 6 times for other stations (e.g. RPB and SMO).
+They state that this is improved over GAGE by 1 - 3 times at stations with good environmental control (e.g., CGO), and 2 - 6 times for other stations (e.g. RPB and SMO).
 A factor of 3 or 6 increase over AGAGE would give (for GAGE):
 - CFC-11: 0.21% - 0.42%
 - CFC-12: 0.12% - 0.24%
 - CFC-113: 0.45% - 0.9%